firecrow/framework-apalooza/README.md

 ## Status

-The build system(s) for each framerowk are functioning, with an example application written in each on the way.
+The build system(s) for each framework are functioning, with an example application written in each on the way.

 ## Code Organization